-- Make sure your feet stay planted and walking down the rock surface else you break your knees.
+- Make sure your feet stay planted and walk down the rock surface else you break your knees

 Well, when it was my turn to abseil, I checked out and was ready to use the alternative route which had been a bad decision.
 The guide convinces me to abseil and I do.
 A quarter way through abseiling, the waterfall surface stops collaborating.
 The gradient of its wall is not built for hikers to abseil all through as the surface turns inwards and is covered with algae and lichen.
 This means that quarter way into abseiling, you’ll start free falling only to abseil when you approach the base and the rock starts collaborating.
 My first mistake was looking down to see the distance I had to cover which did not help with my anxiety.